FansDB/docs/docs/performers.md

 <div class="annotate" markdown>
 1. For primary name, `FirstName LastName` is preferred, but unique username can also be used.
+1. Include all mandatory aliases from submitted network links.
-1. Add as many relevant aliases to help match the performer.(1)
+1. Consider adding other relevant aliases that can help in finding the performer.(1)
+1. Each name and alias added must be properly sourced via submitted links or in the comments.(2)
 1. Do not add legal names or private social media handles.
 Except in cases where the performer is using their legal name in adult content production.
-1. Each name and aliases added need to be properly sourced in the submitted links or comments.
+Note that in your submission comment.
-1. Name and alias fields are case insensitive, you should not add different capitalization variations.
+1. Name and alias fields are case-insensitive; do not add different capitalization variations.
 </div>
 1. Relevant aliases can be social media handles, professional porn names or petnames.
+2. If you can't source the information, exclude it from your submission.

 ## Links

 <div class="annotate" markdown>
 1. Only links that have a matching site can be added.
-1. Defunct links can be added and must be kept.(1)
+1. Defunct links can be added and should not be removed.(1)
-1. Defunct network links require additional proof.[^1]
+1. Defunct links from approved networks require additional proof.[^1]
 1. Links that redirect to a different account, should include both links.
-Except in cases where they redirect to an unrelated performer.
+Except in rare cases where they redirect to an unrelated performer.
 1. Avoid adding shortened links.
 If shortened URL redirects to a full link, use that instead.
 </div>
 1. Defunct links are kept for prosperity and ability to lookup information from archives.